europeana/portal.js/src/serverless/README.md

 * `harvest/`
   * `organisations`: Harvests organisations from the Entity API and writes to Redis cache, for use on organisation hub page.

+## TODO

+1. Consider whether these really belong here in the portal.js repo, or elsewhere